Skip to main content

 " We don't know."

 He stepped into the master bedroom and found Ranima, Majhli Maa and Choti Maa there.
 He knew in a second what this was about.
 Sajja Bai smiled at him.
-Udai Singh exchanged a look at Dheerbai.
+Udai Singh exchanged a look with Dheerbai.
 She cleared her throat.

 " Her name is Ajabde. " Jaivanta said firmly.